 Autistic hero.
 Attitudes of immortal or extremely-long-lived beings being rather different than ours.
 Secrets kept by a main character.
 Secondary character who is deaf and relies on sign language (she would not self-identify as part of Deaf culture).
 No on-page sex.

 Set in 1915, early in the Great War: multiple discussions (non-graphic) of injuries, new kinds of injuries, and other implications of the war.
 Hero was injured in the First Battle of Ypres in late 1914, the heroine has had a traumatic brain injury and continuing migraines.
+Both are new to dealing with these issues.
 Various attitudes of healers and nursing staff, some of whom are much more helpful than others.
 No on-page sex.

 Heroine was born in London to Bengali parents, orphaned at 8 and grew up largely disconnected from her culture.
 Her apprenticeship took place largely within the London Jewish community in Spitalfields.
 Hero comes from significant social privilege, has what we’d identify as ADHD, and suffered a life-changing injury (not in the Great War).
 Discussion of other War deaths and injuries.
 Some bias from others on the basis of background and presumed orientation.